-10.5 Drill Hole Surveying
+10.5 Drill-Hole Surveying

 Drill holes were drilled with a plunge between 50° and 90°.
-Core holes are generally oriented at azimuth 340° and 152°, perpendicular to the pegmatite intrusions' orientations.
+Core holes are generally oriented at azimuth 330° and 150°, perpendicular to the pegmatite intrusion orientation.

-MGLIT used REFLEX GYRO SPRINT IQ EQ0394 to obtain all downhole survey data.
+Lithium Ionic used REFLEX GYRO SPRINT IQ EQ0394 to obtain all downhole survey data.